 Structure of Banks in Sweden

-There are total 114 banks in Sweden.
+There are a total of 114 banks in Sweden.
 As we all know there are big 4 top banks in Sweden.
-The best part is these four banks have acquired around 80% of total assets of the industry’s total assets.
+The best part is these four banks have acquired around 80% of the total assets of the industry’s total assets.

 #1.
 Nordea Bank AB:

 This is the top bank in Sweden.
 It is also the first major bank among the big four banks in Sweden.
 In 2001, this bank was formed by a mergerMergerA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share. among four banks – Christiania Bank, Merita Bank, Unibank, and Nordbanken.
 It has been serving around 11 million customers.
 Around 32,000 employees work here.
 And it has 600 branches across Sweden.
 At the end of June 2017, the total assets acquired by this bank were SEK 6183 billion.
 It is headquartered in Stockholm.